April 29, 2025

 The best TikTok captions are clear.
 Get straight to the point with clear and simple language.
 For example, instead of writing, "I learned this super cool and awesome skateboarding trick, you should watch it," as your TikTok caption, write "Watch this skateboarding trick” with a finger pointing upwards emoji.

-The same concept applies to any text you’re using in the video itself.
-If it helps, add a voiceover to your finished video so it’s easier to follow.
+The same concept applies to any text you're using in the video itself.
+If it helps, add a voiceover to your finished video so it's easier to follow.
 Better yet, add subtitles for users who are hearing impaired or who are watching on mute.
+When editing TikTok videos, accessibility features like captions can significantly increase your watch time as more people can engage with your content regardless of their viewing environment.

-2. Highlight key points
+2. Highlight key points in captions

 Your caption should highlight the most important part of your video.
 Make it compelling and add the keyword you want to appear for when users search for hashtags.

-For instance, if your video is a vegan burger tutorial, caption it with “The best vegan burger in under three minutes.”
-It’s short, to the point, and tells users exactly what to expect before investing more time into watching your TikTok video.
+For instance, if your video is a vegan burger tutorial, caption it with "The best vegan burger in under three minutes."
+It's short, to the point, and tells users exactly what to expect before investing more time into watching your TikTok video.
+Remember that the best way to edit TikTok videos includes optimizing all text elements, not just the video content itself.

-3. Choose readable fonts and colors
+3. Select readable fonts and colors

 Make your TikTok videos more accessible by making text easy to read.
 Stick to fonts and colors that stand out against your video background.
 Contrasting colors work best—such as white text with a black outline for dark backgrounds, and black text with a thicker font for lighter backgrounds.